utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

    (Command)

   After adjusting accelaration (:Step 1~3) and setting of the error range, enter the command:

       A. -cd to the folder including nn_stock.py, input.csv
       B. -python nn_stock.py
       Adjust the ERROR_RANGE with try and error, based on the interpretation of prediction as the way section 3 shows.

 ■ 3.
 Prediction and output interpretation ■
+    Load the model and predict the accelaration by the real stock prices.
+    Prepare the market data in real.
+The input needs 25 close stock prices (index prices).
+25 differencials form the moving average will be generated by the code.
+The model uses 25 differencials as input and produce 1 prediction data (accelaration).
+The accelaration is the direction of the stock price.

+(Interpretation of the predictions)

+   The predicted accelarations has large variation or deviation, similar to the input data, so you need to get moving average of the prediction time series to get smoother the outputs.
+Getting average or leveling predictions is like interpretation or translation of machine language to human's to understand the deviation or angiguity of the outcome generated by AI.

+   As you read, the data emphasis and data leveling are more important than to create more complicated neural network models.

 ■ 4.
 AWS and iOS Application (OverView) ■